duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/38_il_sim_dagger.md

 * `--map-name` or `-m` string  specifying which map to use for training, defaults to loop_empty.
 * `--num-outputs` integer specifying the number of outputs the model will have, can be modified to train only angular speed, defaults to 2 for both linear and angular speed.

-The training procedure implemented in `learning/imitation/pytorch-v2/train.py`.
+The training procedure implemented in `learning/imitation/iil-dagger/train.py`.

 The baseline model is based on the pretrained SqueezeNet model available on the `torchvision` package.
 The feature extractor of the model is frozen while the classifier is modified for the regression task.

-All the PyTorch boilerplate code is encapsulated in `NeuralNetworkPolicy` class implemented on `learning/imitation/pytorch-v2/learner/neural_network_policy.py`and is based on previous work done by Manfred Díaz on Tensorflow.
+All the PyTorch boilerplate code is encapsulated in `NeuralNetworkPolicy` class implemented on `learning/imitation/iil-dagger/learner/neural_network_policy.py`and is based on previous work done by Manfred Díaz on Tensorflow.

 ##  Local Evaluation

 A simple testing script `test.py` is provided with this implementation.
 It loads the latest model from the the provided directory and runs it on the simulator.
 To test the model:

-    $ python -m learning.imitation.pytorch-v2.test --model-path ![path]
+    $ python -m learning.imitation.iil-dagger.test --model-path ![path]

 The model path flag has to be provided for the script to load the model: